Skip to Main Content

 Download Nightingale

-Please select the appropriate version for download from the Nightingale Github releases page.
-Here, we will use version v7.0.0-beta.14.
-If you are using an AMD architecture machine, you can execute the following command directly:
+Please choose an appropriate version to download from the Nightingale Github releases [9] page.
+The version used here is v7.0.0-beta.14.
+If you are on an AMD architecture machine, you can directly execute the following command:

 cd /home